glsorre/amethystwindows/README.md

 ## Getting Amethyst Windows

 [Download the appxbundle](#download-cta) from and install it trough [MS App Installer](https://www.microsoft.com/en-us/p/programma-di-installazione-app/9nblggh4nns1?activetab=pivot:overviewtab).

-Notice that windows 10 creator update is the minimi requirement.
+Notice that windows 10 creators update is the minimum requirement.

-Do not forget to star the project on github!
+**Do not forget to star the project on [github](https://github.com/glsorre/amethystwindows)!**

 ## Features